rinigus/pure-maps/README.md

 Please use Github issues to address specific problems and development requests.
-General discussion is expected either through corresponding issues opened by maintainer or TMO thread.
+General discussion is expected either through corresponding issues, Matrix channel, or TMO thread.
 Please note that users from all platforms are welcome at TMO, not only current Sailfish OS users.

 Currently there is no homepage setup for Pure Maps.
 You are welcome to help by working on the corresponding